 There are several elements that make a website successful.
 Whether that’s consistency in theme, font, colour or tone of voice.
-The Outlook Creative Group has highlighted some of the fundamentals of a website and what makes one successful.
+We have highlighted some of the fundamentals that make a website successful.

-If you’re at a digital design agency, you know colour scheme is an imperative part of web design.
-Use the wrong colours, and your chance at making a good first impression is over.
+Colour scheme is an imperative part of web design.
+Use the wrong colours and your chance at making a good first impression is over.

-Complementary colours are a great way of planning which colours to use on your next site.
-The colour wheel (shown here) is a useful reference point for deciding colours.
+Complementary colours are a great way to plan your next website.
+The colour wheel is a useful reference point for deciding colours.

 Avoid using an extremely light or vibrant background.
-Whilst you’ll be able to use darker text to contrast the two, the lighter background will do your website no good.
-Use vibrant colours as highlights, buttons, or other elements on the page.
+While you’ll be able to use darker text to contrast the two, the lighter background will do your website no good.
+Use vibrant colours as highlights, buttons or other elements on the page.

-An alternative to Comic Sans would be Helvetica, for example.
-Comic Sans gives the vibe that you don’t want to be taken seriously and that in fact, you’re not taking your business seriously either.
+An alternative to Comic Sans is Helvetica, for example.
+Comic Sans gives the impression that you don’t want to be taken seriously and that you’re not taking your business seriously either.

 Try choosing typefaces that reflect your business and its tone of voice.
 Similarly, choose a typeface with a personality that suits your business.

 Button placement is consistent throughout (except when a video is playing); either along the bottom on the homepage or along the top once the user begins to navigate the site.
-The media on these two sites are examples of how they can be used to communicate a message without using convoluted chunks of text.
+The media on this site is an example of how to communicate a message without using convoluted chunks of text.